 One of my favorite ways to use the magic loop is when I’m knitting socks.
 You can use the magic loop to knit socks both toe-up and cuff-down, but the way you cast on for each one is just a little different.
 For cuff-down socks, the cast-on is an open cast-on, which is a little easier than a closed cast-on.

-When you’re ready to give magic loop a try, check out some of these free cuff-down sock patterns to get started.
+When you’re ready to try magic loop a try, check out these patterns.

 1. The Oh, Valencia!
 Sock